Columbia County Court Records

 - Fingerprint-based check

-Submit a set of fingerprints along with the DJ-LE-250 form and a fee of $20.
-Fingerprinting services are available at the Columbia County Sheriff’s Office or local police departments.
+Submit a fingerprint card along with the DJ-LE-250 form and a $20 fee.
+The Columbia County Sheriff's Office and local police departments can provide fingerprinting services.

 Sheriff's Office